 Each Praxis II test is designed to evaluate subject specific knowledge for a particular subject.
 This subject will depend upon your subject area of specialization and also to a certain extent, on the requirements of the state or the testing agency.
-In other words, it will be the subject that you will be teaching once you qualify the Praxis II test for it.
-Apart from subject specific knowledge, Praxis II also evaluates you for your pedagogical skills and the basic knowledge that is expected of an adult in the teaching profession.
+In other words, it will be the subject that you will be teaching once you qualify the Praxis II for it.
+Apart from subject specific knowledge, this test also evaluates you for your pedagogical skills and the basic knowledge that is expected of an adult in the teaching profession.

 The Importance of Understanding the Praxis Test Format